jdh4/python-gpu/README.md

 Y = cp.matmul(X, X)
 ```

 Let's compare the performance of the two.
+Inspect the two Python scripts:

 ```
 $ cd python-gpu/cupy